 As proteins perform a wide variety of functions, different possible effects have to be considered during the safety assessment including potential toxic, anti-nutritional and allergenic effects.
 To effectively identify any potential hazards requires knowledge of the characteristics, concentration and localisation of all novel proteins expressed in the organism as well as a detailed understanding of their biochemical function and phenotypic effects.
-It is also important to determine if the novel protein is expressed as expected, including whether including whether any post-translational modifications have occurred (e.g. glycosylation).
+It is also important to determine if the novel protein is expressed as expected, including whether any post-translational modifications have occurred.